RocketDocs vs. Arphie: AI-native vs. enterprise-grade

 The short version

-Arphie is the most innovative AI-native platform in the category.
+Arphie is an innovative AI-native platform.
 The team came from Scale AI and McKinsey.
-The product features patent-pending chunking technology, AI source citations, confidence scores, and reasoning diagrams that no other competitor matches.
-Arphie has the highest G2 rating in the category (4.9 of 5) on a small sample.
+The product features patent-pending chunking technology, AI source citations, confidence scores, and reasoning diagrams.
+Arphie has a high G2 rating (4.9 of 5) on a small sample.
 Arphie is a strong choice if you are a high-growth tech company that prioritizes AI sophistication, do not require Office-native workflow, and can accept a three-year-old platform with limited regulated-industry track record.

 RocketDocs is the platform regulated enterprise buyers choose when AI sophistication has to be balanced against governance maturity, audit trail depth, ISO 27001 certification, and three decades of regulated-industry experience.
 RocketDocs is the right choice for financial services, healthcare, life sciences, and enterprise tech buyers who need both modern AI and enterprise-grade trust.